The eMarket Portal empowers staff members to buy—promptly and efficiently—what is needed.

 - Quote number (if applicable)

-When a non-catalog order needs to be placed with a supplier that is not currently found in the eMarket, employees should obtain a W9 Form and complete the Add a New Supplier for Non-Catalog Order, providing the supplier's name, email address, and phone number.
+When a non-catalog order needs to be placed with a supplier that is not currently found in the eMarket, employees should obtain a W9 Form and contact purchasing personnel, providing the supplier's name, email address, and phone number.
 This process may take several days, depending on supplier responsiveness.

 - Hosted catalogs are online versions of a supplier’s printed catalog.
 Hosted catalogs contain product data and details, pricing, and supplier information however each change requires manual updating.